 |Focus is on consistency||Focus is on continuous growth|

 |Takes difficult situations as a challenge||Takes difficult situations as growth opportunities|

 |Often compare themselves to others and want to ‘look’ smart||Embrace their weaknesses|

-So, this is basically the crux behind growth mindset vs fixed mindset phenomenon.
+So, this is basically the crux behind the growth mindset vs fixed mindset phenomenon.
 It depicts that success comes to those who put effort into their work.
-This is precisely why it’s important to work on developing a growth mindset.
+This is precisely why working on developing a growth mindset is essential.